Spain under Joseph Bonaparte: Post-abdication

 Joseph Bonaparte spent time in France, he commanded the Battle of Paris, then travelling to the United States (where he sold the jewels he had taken from Spain).
-He lived there from 1817 to 1832, initially in New York City and Philadelphia, where his house became the centre of activity for French expatriates, he married American Ann Savage in Society Hill.
+He lived there from 1817 to 1832, initially in New York City and Philadelphia, where his house became the center of activity for French expatriates, he married American Ann Savage in Society Hill.

 Joseph Bonaparte returned to Europe, where he died in Florence, Tuscany (present day Italy), and was buried in the Les Invalides building complex in Paris, France.